studyathome-internationally/rehabilitationstechnik/docs/chapter5.md

 <!-- FIXME: Verweis -->

-Substituting means aids with which a stimulus is diverted to other than the otherwise usual sensory organs.
+Substituting means aids with which a stimulus is diverted to another than the usual sensory organ.
-The same applies when an action (movement or triggering of a movement) is obtained from other than the otherwise usual actuatory organs.
+The same applies when an action (movement or triggering of a movement) is obtained from another than the usual actuatory organ.
 In this case, a substitution = [vicariate](#the-vicariate) occurs.
 <<fig:function-wise-substiuating-aids>> shows a person in whom the perception of optical stimuli is not possible due to blindness.
 The aid A shown in the middle diagram suitably converts the optical stimulus into an acoustic stimulus and directs it to the hearing of the blind person.
-Similarly, the right plot of <<fig:function-wise-substiuating-aids>> shows the conversion to a tactilely perceptible stimulus.
+Similarly, the right plot of <<fig:function-wise-substiuating-aids>> shows the conversion to a tactile stimulus.
 Examples of substituting aids include the use of Braille, which is read with the fingertips instead of the eyes, and lip-reading, in which the eyes perform tasks that are usually performed by the ears.

 ![Mode of operation of a substituting (replacement) aid.](./pics/05/funktionsweise-substituierende-hilfsmittel.svg "function-wise-substiuating-aids#Mode of operation of a substituting (replacement) aid [@zagler:2008].")

-### Inserting Tools
+### Bypassing (Bridging) Tools

 By this we mean aids that replace or bridge an interrupted part of a functional chain, but return the stimulus (action) to the original organ or its neural pathways.
 The graphic in <<fig:functionally-inserting-auxiliary-aids>> represents a person who, because of a complete functional failure of the sensory organ in question, is unable to perceive a stimulus, whether it is offered in the usual way or in an amplified way.
 The function of the aid A is to guide the stimulus around the defective area in such a way that, by stimulating the nerve pathways lying later, an impression is produced which is as close as possible to the effects of the original stimulus.
-Examples of inserting aids are cochlear implants and functional electrical stimulation.
+Examples of bypassing aids are cochlear implants and functional electrical stimulation.

 ![Functionality of an inserting aid.](./pics/05/funktionsweise-inserierende-hilfsmittel.svg "functionally-inserting-auxiliary-aids#Functionality of an inserting aid [@zagler:2008].")

 ## The Vicariate

-By a vicariate (substitution) we mean all measures in which a function that has failed due to damage is replaced by another.
+By a vicariate (substitution, proxy) we mean all measures in which a function that has failed due to damage is replaced by another.
 In this case, the tool has the task of executing the appropriate transformation as an interface to the environment.

 ### Sensory Vicariate